 One viewer commented: “That’s amazing.
 The amount of work that has gone into it [must have taken] weeks, but it looks fantastic.”

 While one viewer commented on Emily’s viral success: “Amazing!
-3 mainstream videos with over 13millions views in total, you should be super proud, Emily Parker.
+Three mainstream videos with over 13 million views in total, you should be super proud, Emily Parker.

-BA (Hons) Modelmaking graduates held their London Summer Show, New Blades, earlier this month where Emily showcased the remarkable mask and a sculptured baby monkey with much praise from her tutors and peers.
+BA (Hons) Modelmaking graduates held their London Summer Show, New Blades, earlier this month, when Emily showcased the remarkable mask and a sculptured baby monkey with much praise from her tutors and peers.
 Emily is thrilled with the admiration and publicity her creations are gaining and is excited about the opportunities she has since been presented with, including landing a dream job at Warner Bros Studios.